 The Office of Head Start (OHS) Training and Technical Assistance (TTA) system supports program staff in delivering quality services to children and families.
 The TTA system consists of three levels: national, regional, and grantee.
 While each level has distinct and unique functions, they are designed to complement each other.
 Structured, intentional, high-quality TTA supports the school readiness of children and their families.

-The Administration for Children and Families' (ACF) Office of Head Start and Office of Child Care are collaborating to more effectively provide training and technical assistance (T/TA) across early care and education programs.
-This joint T/TA system will support early care and education (ECE) programs and early educators in delivering quality services to children and their families across the country.
+The Administration for Children and Families' (ACF) OHS and Office of Child Care (OCC) collaborate to effectively provide TTA across early care and education programs.
+This joint TTA system supports early childhood education (ECE) programs and educators in delivering quality services to children and their families across the country.

-The National Centers function as a team that provides Head Start grantees with consistent information from OHS across all service areas.
+The National Centers function as a team to provide Head Start grantees with consistent information from OHS across all service areas.
 Each Center has an area of focus and is staffed by experts who have extensive experience with Head Start programs and with the development of effective interventions that make a difference in the lives of young children and their families.
 Tasks that are common to all centers include:

 - Providing training at regional and national meetings and institutes

-- Supporting the development of the Regional T/TA specialists
+- Supporting the development of the regional TTA specialists

 - Communicating with local programs through email, toll-free numbers, and other forms of technology

-Regional T/TA network
+Regional TTA network

-Local or Individual T/TA
+Local Grantee T/TA